ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-26-delete-data-on-sql-server-heap-table-did-you-know.md

 The answer is...on the documentation :-)

 <blockquote>When rows are deleted from a heap the Database Engine may use row or page locking for the operation.
 As a result, the pages made empty by the delete operation remain allocated to the heap.
-When empty pages are not deallocated, the associated space cannot be reused by other objects in the database.</blockquote>
+When empty pages are not deallocated, the associated space cannot be reused by other objects in the database.

 source: <a href="https://docs.microsoft.com/en-us/sql/t-sql/statements/delete-transact-sql" rel="noopener" target="_blank">DELETE (Transact-SQL) - Locking behavior</a>